alkusuma05/alkusuma05/README.md

 - ⚡ Fun fact: ...
 -->

-- I am a student at the University of Muhammadiyah Malang, currently in the early stages of my journey in the world of informatics.
+I am a student at the University of Muhammadiyah Malang, currently in the early stages of my journey in the world of informatics.
 As a beginner, I am actively learning a variety of programming languages, including HTML, JavaScript, C, C++, and Python.
 I am highly motivated and enthusiastic about exploring new concepts, developing my technical skills, and expanding my understanding of computer science and information technology.
-I enjoy taking on challenges, experimenting with new ideas, and continuously improving myself in this ever-evolving field.
+I enjoy taking on challenges, experimenting with new ideas, and continuously improving myself in this ever evolving field.

 ##### yoho my skill